Ashbury, New South Wales: Heritage Conservation

-Although attempts have been made via periodically reviewing the Development Control Plan (DCP) for Ashbury, to maintain aesthetic character, by enforcing rulings which dictate that new work and additions be located to the rear of the dwelling, failure to dictate aesthetic compatibility, has resulted in a smorgasbord of blatantly visible aberrations.

 Special character area

-In 2000 the campaign to protect the suburb's period housing was formally joined by Canterbury Council's Labor Party.
+In 2000, the campaign to protect the suburb's period housing was formally joined by Canterbury Council's Labor Party.
 Federation, Californian Bungalow, and Art Deco style dwellings were built mainly during a period that spanned four decades, from the beginning of the Twentieth Century, into the 1940s.
 Californian Bungalow and Art Deco style houses are referred to as Inter-War Period Housing.
 The homes built during this time reflected a sentiment which embraced the Art Nouveau movement covering the period from 1890 to 1910.

 Heritage Architecture

 The predominant Architectural Style typifying Ashbury is "Californian Bungalow".
 Built in the nineteen twenties, the original allotments were occupied by single storey, single dwellings, which were designed and constructed using a variety of repeated floor plans.
 The architectural forms featured mostly gabled and hipped roofs, covered with unglazed red terra cotta tiles.
 The gables were clad in fibrous cement segmented with vertical timber strip covers.
 Generous verandahs and leadlight windows were also commonly featured.
 Timber-framed awnings with decorative timber brackets also enhanced elevations and exposed rafters, dressed-all-round, added to the character and attractiveness of the homely surrounds.
 External timber sills were often supported by corbelled brickwork, adding a three dimensional protrusion of the windows externally, and the opportunity for a recessed bay internally.
 This could be used for flower arrangements or placement of ornaments.
 Awning windows with high sill heights would allow for natural ventilation, weather protection, and security all at the same time.
 Tuckpointing on manganese or liver coloured face bricks on front elevations was featured, whilst side elevations were finished in common bricks set in lime mortar.